 iPad Pro vs. iPad Air

-The iPad Air 4 has an edge-to-edge display but lacks ProMotion, which gives the iPad Pro a refresh rate of up to 120Hz.
+The tablet has an edge-to-edge display but lacks ProMotion, which gives the iPad Pro a refresh rate of up to 120Hz.
 ProMotion allows for more responsive Apple Pencil drawing, low latency, and a variable refresh rate for smoother content viewing and lower power consumption.